NASA-Planetary-Science/sbpy/docs/sbpy/activity/gas.rst

 Einstein Coefficient Calculation
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

+Einstein coefficients give us insight into the molecule's probability of spontaneous absorption, which is useful for production rate calculations.
 Unlike catalogs like LAMDA, JPLSpec does not offer the Eistein coefficient and it must be calculated using equations provided by the JPL Molecular Spectroscopy Catalog.
 These equations have been compared to established LAMDA